We give the lowdown on all the options, from breastfeeding and formula to starting solids and what to avoid.

 Honey

-Did you know honey may lead to infant botulism, a very serious illness?
-It’s because honey can sometimes contain bacteria that can produce toxins in a baby’s intestines.
-Avoid for the first year of their life in all forms.
+Did you know that honey may lead to infant botulism, a very serious illness?
+It’s because honey can sometimes contain bacteria that could produce toxins in a baby’s intestines.
+Avoid for the first year of their life, even if it’s a small percentage as part of a dish’s ingredients.

 Whole nuts and peanuts